 In a large mixing bowl, mix all the ingredients together with a big spoon until the batter is smooth and there are no lumps.

-Tip the mixture into the baking tin and bake for 18 minutes or until the top is cooked and the middle is still soft, if you press it with your finger it gives a little.
-All ovens vary so the cooking time is approximate, however, mine took precisely 18 minutes.
+Tip the mixture into the baking tin and bake for about 10 minutes or until the top is cooked and the middle is still soft, if you press it with your finger it gives a little.
+I have slightly undercooked it before and it is extremely gooey, which I like too.
+All ovens vary so the cooking time is approximate, however, mine takes anything between 9 mins to 12 mins.
 If you want it more like a cake leave it in for a few more minutes.

 Cool the cake in the tin.
 When it’s cool, run a knife around the outside edge of the cake and open the spring form and either place on a cake stand or plate with the cake pan bottom underneath or gently remove it, I didn’t as it was too gooey.
 Dust with cocoa or icing sugar and serve with whatever you fancy, red berries, vanilla ice cream or clotted cream go really well with it.